stephieo/alx_travel_app_0x03/README.md

    ```bash
    python manage.py runserver
    ```

 ### Usage

 - Access the application in your web browser at `http://localhost:8000`.
 - Use the Django admin interface to manage models and data at `http://localhost:8000/admin`.
+- Test the API endpoints using Postman or any other API testing tool.